Recent developments in mathematical aspects of relativistic fluids: Introduction

 \section{Introduction}

 The field of relativistic fluid dynamics is concerned with the study of fluids in situations when effects pertaining to the theory of relativity cannot be neglected.
-It is an essential tool in high-energy nuclear physics, cosmology, and astrophysics (see references in Section \ref{S:Background}).
+It is an essential tool in high-energy nuclear physics, cosmology, and astrophysics (see references in Sect.~\ref{S:Background}).
 Relativistic effects are manifest in models of relativistic fluids through the geometry of spacetime.
-This can be done in two ways: (a) by letting the fluid evolve on fixed spacetime geometry that is determined by a solution to the vacuum Einstein equations, or (b) by coupling the fluid equations to Einstein's equations.
-In (a), we are neglecting the effect of the fluid's matter and energy on the curvature of spacetime, while in (b) such effects are taken into account.
+This can be done in two ways: (a) by letting the fluid evolve on fixed spacetime geometry, or (b) by coupling the fluid equations to Einstein's equations.
+In (a), we are neglecting the effect of the fluid's matter and energy on the curvature of spacetime\footnote{In applications, often the fixed geometry is chosen to satisfy the vacuum Einstein equations.}, while in (b) such effects are taken into account.
 Both situations will be investigated here.